michaelsauter/crane/README.md

 ## Advanced Usage

-### Groups
+### Groups and Targeting

-Next to containers, you can also specify groups, and then execute Crane commands that only target those groups.
-If you do not specify any target as non-option arguments, the command will apply to all containers.
+Next to containers, you can also specify groups, and then execute Crane commands against those groups.
+If you do not specify any target, the command will apply to all containers.
 However, you can override this by specifying a `default` group.
-Also, every container can be targeted individually by using the name of the container in the non-option arguments.
-Note that any number of group or container references can be used as target, and that ordering doesn't matter since containers will be ordered according to the dependency graph.
+Also, every container can be targeted individually by using the name of the container.
 Groups of containers can be specified like this (YAML shown):

 ```
 containers: